San Isidro de Maino District

 San Isidro de Maino is a district of the province of Chachapoyas in Peru.
 Its capital is the town of San Isidro de Mayno.

-The district covers an area of 101.67 km² with an altitude ranging between 1,200 and 2,500 m above sea level in the district capital, and up to 2,800 m in the high part named "The Pajonal".
+The district covers an area of 101.67 km^{2} with an altitude ranging between 1,200 and 2,500 m above sea level in the district capital, and up to 2,800 m in the high part named "The Pajonal".
 The climate is dry and moderately cold.

 In the north and west the district of San Isidro de Maino shares a border with the Levanto District, in the East with the Soloco District and the Cochamal District, and in the south with the Magdalena District.